 In developing the transport infrastructure and networks, the Ministry's key goal is to ensure safe and effective travel and goods transport.
 At the same time, effort is made to minimise emissions and other adverse effects.

-The Ministry's aims to enhance the efficiency of infrastructure and system development by seeking new forms of co-operation with various fields and by making use of intelligent transport services.
+The Ministry's aim is to enhance the efficiency of infrastructure and system development by seeking new forms of co-operation with various fields and by making use of intelligent transport services.

 The Ministry is involved in maintaining and developing the transport infrastructure of the country.
 Transport infrastructure includes all roads and streets, private roads, railways, maritime and inland waterways, and the metro and tram systems.
-Operating under the aegis of the Ministry, the Finnish Transport Agency is responsible for road, railway and waterway maintenance.
+The Finnish Transport Agency, which operates in the administrative branch of the Ministry and under its guidance, is responsible for road, railway and waterway maintenance.
 The Transport Agency outsources this work to businesses through competitive tendering.

 The European Union supports the development of Trans-European transport networks (TEN-T).
 The TEN-T network includes road, rail and flight connections, together with inland and maritime waterways, in the 27 Member States of the European Union.
 The purpose of this interoperable transport network is to enhance the EU's internal market and regional cohesion and to promote a sustainable transport system.
 An equally important goal is to improve regional competitiveness and employment.